PirateforFreedom/TypeAgent/README.md

 - The difference of MemGPT and Typeagent is that typeagent optimizes the entire memgpt code structure and creatively adds a complete memory module and knowledge base module

 ## Roadmap
-goal: EQ and IQ AGENT
+goal: EQ and IQ AGENT  or  a tool man